deepfence/golang_deepfence_sdk_ts/client/docs/GraphProviderThreatGraph.md

 ### NewGraphProviderThreatGraph

-`func NewGraphProviderThreatGraph(cloudComplianceCount int32, complianceCount int32, resources []GraphThreatNodeInfo, secretsCount int32, vulnerabilityCount int32, ) *GraphProviderThreatGraph`
+`func NewGraphProviderThreatGraph(alertsCount int32, cloudComplianceCount int32, complianceCount int32, resources []GraphThreatNodeInfo, secretsCount int32, vulnerabilityCount int32, ) *GraphProviderThreatGraph`

 NewGraphProviderThreatGraph instantiates a new GraphProviderThreatGraph object This constructor will assign default values to properties that have it defined,